doctrine/orm/docs/en/reference/basic-mapping.rst

 As of version 2.11 Doctrine can also automatically map typed properties using a PHP 8.1 enum to set the right ``type`` and ``enumType``.

+.. versionadded:: 2.14

+Since version 2.14 you can specify custom typed field mapping between PHP type and DBAL type using ``Configuration`` and a custom ``Doctrine\ORM\Mapping\TypedFieldMapper`` implementation.

+:doc:`Read more about TypedFieldMapper <typedfieldmapper>`.

 .. _reference-mapping-types:

 Doctrine Mapping Types